 Now there's thousands.

-He ended up literally saving AM radio.
+He ended up literally saving AM radio and then later FM radio.

-But listening to Rush had an impact that that motivated her to get into the field of politics and fight for the beliefs we all have.
+But listening to Rush had an impact that motivated her to get into the field of politics and fight for the beliefs we all have.

 We've got a lot to say on the other side.